Protonr0/AMD-Hypervisor/README.md

 A basic Secure Virtual Machine hypervisor

 This is a project in development that I have been working on since December.
 It's a basic hypervisor for the AMD platform, which demonstrates basic concepts such as virtualizing all cores, intercepting vmmcalls, and manipulating nested page tables.
 I decided to research hypervisors beause I believe they are a powerful tool for dynamically analyzing software.
-Don't expect this to work perfectly, It is just a simple PoC that is not completely finished yet.
+Don't expect this to work perfectly or have clean code, it is just a simple PoC that is not completely finished yet, and it was intended for myself to use.

 ## To Do list:
 - fix CR3 switching